PmaFynn/fynnfr/content/media/jonathanStrangeAndMrNorrel.md

 #     # relative: false # when using page bundles set this to true
 #     hidden: false # only hide on current single page
 ---
+> "And how shall I think of you?'
+He considered a moment and then laughed.
+'Think of me with my nose in a book!"

+> "And how shall I think of you?'
+He considered a moment and then laughed.
+'Think of me with my nose in a book!"